-- 3. Power down the server (Power down the server). - 4.
-Remove all power: - a.
-Disconnect each power cord from the power source. - b.
-Disconnect each power cord from the server. - 5.
-Do one of the following:
+- 3. Power down the server (Power down the server).

+- 4. Remove all power:

+- a.
+Disconnect each power cord from the power source.

+- b.
+Disconnect each power cord from the server.

+- 5. Do one of the following:

 - Extend the server from the rack.

 - Remove the server from the rack.

 - 6. Place the server on a flat, level work surface.

 - 7. Remove the access panel.

-- 8. Remove the primary PCI riser cage.

-- 9. Proceed to Installing the TPM board and cover.
+- 8. Remove any components or cables that may prevent access to the TPM connector. - 9.
+Proceed to Installing the TPM board and cover.